fluxcd/cues/generators/clusters/README.md

 		url: "https://github.com/org/kube-fleet.git"
 		// This branch will be created if it doesn't exists.
 		branch: "main"
-		// This PAT must have push access to the repository.
-		// The PAT is persisted in-cluster as a secret in the flux namespace.
-		token: secrets.gitToken
 		path:  "./clusters/\(name)"
 	}
 	kubeconfig: context: "kind-\(name)"